ebolduc37/flocking-sim/README.md

 # Flocking Simulation

-This application allows for the visualization of emergent collective behavior by simulating a flock of boids on openFrameworks in C++ according to a modified version of the self-propelled particles model described in [ref.
+This application allows for the visualization of emergent collective behavior by simulating a flock of boids on openFrameworks in C++.
+Flocking is simulated with the self-propelled particles model of [eqs.
+1 and 2](#eqs), which is a modified version of the one described in [ref.
 1](#ref).

-## openFrameworks Simulation

 ## Commands